Elicit Review 2026 - AI Literature Research

 Elicit Features 2026

-Search over 138 million academic papers and conference proceedings using natural language queries.
-Elicit's custom embedding models rank papers by semantic similarity and meaning, not just keyword frequency, so you find relevant research even when papers don't share your exact terminology.
+Search over 138 million academic papers and 545,000 clinical trials without needing exact keywords.
+Custom embedding models rank papers by content similarity, not keyword frequency, finding relevant research even when terminology differs.

 Elicit User Reviews